Each day on a polar expedition is a new adventure, with a wide range of islands to be discovered.

-Whaer's Bay: To reach Whaler’s Bay, it is necessary to sail through a narrow passage called Neptune’s Bellows.
-The bay was used by whalers from 1906 to 1931 and is part of a protected harbor created by the formation of the circular flooded caldera known as Deception Island.
+Whaler's Bay: To reach Whaler’s Bay, it is necessary to sail through a narrow passage called Neptune’s Bellows.
+The bay was used by whalers from 1906 to 1931 and is part of a protected harbour created by the circular flooded caldera known as Deception Island.
 Along with waddling penguins and lounging seals, you’ll see the rusting remains of whaling operations on the beach.
 Watch for steam that may rise from geothermally heated springs along the shoreline.

 Yankee Harbour: Gentoo penguins have established a rookery at this harbour, situated on the southwest side of Greenwich Island.
 Here, you can see an abandoned Argentine refuge hut and a large glacier that stretches along the east and north sides of the bay.
 An old sealing try pot is all that remains of the activity that brought men thousands of miles in tall ships to seek their fortune.